HTML has links - PDF has Authentication

 (g) Not adding food, medication, or sweeteners to the contents of a bottle unless a health care provider gives written consent;

-(i) Increasing the texture of the food from strained, to mashed, to soft table foods as a child's development and skills progress between six and twelve months of age.
+(i) Increasing the texture of the food from strained, to mashed, to soft table foods as a child's development and skills progress between six and 12 months of age.
 Soft foods offered to older infants should be cut into pieces one-quarter inch or smaller to prevent choking;

 (j) Allowing older infants or toddlers to self-feed soft foods from developmentally appropriate eating equipment;